mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/configure-on-prem-provider/index.md

 ---
 layout: layout.pug
-navigationTitle: Configure an AWS Cloud Provider with Static Credentials
+navigationTitle: Configure an On Premise provider
-title: AWS Static Credentials
+title: On Premise provider
 beta: true
-excerpt: Configuring an AWS Cloud Provider with static credentials
+excerpt: Configuring an On Premise provider
 ---

 ### Configure an On Premise provider